Frenzoid/DOD_Server/README.md

   - -p port specification.
   - -e env variable assignation.
   - --name name of the container.
+  Then, type `$LAUNCHSERVER`.

-- On a web pannel, with Portainer: Just make sure to set the proper variables before creating the container.
+- On a web pannel, with Portainer: Just make sure to set the proper variables before creating the container, join via remote console and type `$LAUNCHSERVER`.

 ## Configuration.
 By default, the game will generate an empty config file on `/home/steamsrv/dayofdragons_server/Dragons/Saved/Config/LinuxServer/Game.ini`, you can modify this file to change the server's config and restart it to apply them, if you are not fond with how Unreal servers work, you can find a template of this file, explainning each field on `/home/steamsrv/predodconfig/Game.ini`, or check this: